-- 1. Physical modelling: The PhD student's work will build up on the cooling flow model proposed by Bordoloi et al. (2017) to interpret observations tracing the cooling rate of hot gas in galaxies.
-The student will extend this modelling to the cooling down to atomic and molecular phases.
-This model will allow us to investigate the impact of physical parameters on the turbulent mixing between phases.
-Once validated, this global cooling flow model will be ingested within the physical and chemical framework of the Paris-Durham shock code developed at ENS (https://ism.obspm.fr/shock.html).
-This will allow us to interpret H2 line fluxes with grids of models of shocks in irradiated molecular gas (Godard et al. 2020, Lehmann et al. 2021), and quantify the energy budget of the molecular gas in the outflow.
-The student will also be offered the opportunity to work on 3D numerical simulations of cooling flows to assess the dynamical impact of thermal instability.
-Depending on the interest of the student we will focus the project on the model comparison with existing observations or the numerical study. - 2.
-Observations: The PhD student will immediately have access to datasets from JWST guaranteed time observations, MIRI MRS & NIRSPEC IFU spectral-imaging of nearby galaxies with AGN and starburst-driven outflows.
-P. Guillard is co-PI of this program and the student will reduce and analyse the data.
-Those sources also well-known for the extreme brightness of his H2 lines (Ogle et al. 2010), which, with JWST, will be resolved spatially and spectrally.
-Building on our experience in interpreting Spitzer Telescope data, this is a unique opportunity to develop this expertise in the context of active galaxies.
-Then, the student will be given the opportunity to work on an accepted open-time program "Closing in on the launching sites of AGN outflows" (GO1, co-PI : P. Guillard) ID: 01670, which will sample 6 AGN with diverse luminosities and outflow rates.
-The student will participate to the reduction of the imaging and spectroscopy data of the MIRI instrument, and will lead the scientific exploitation of the H2 spectral data, which will make it possible to trace the mass, kinematics and the excitation of the molecular gas in the outflows.
+1. Numerical modelling: The formation and excitation of molecular hydrogen in a turbulent multiphase medium will be modeled with 3D numerical simulations.
+The simulations will be configured to follow a large-scale shock propagating in a diffuse medium.
+The goal will be to analyze the fragmentation of the gas into small cold clouds and the formation, excitation, and survival of H_2 , induced by such a shock.
+The simulations will be obtained using a recent development of the RAMSES code which include the chemistry and cooling of multiphase gas (Bellomi et al. 2020).
+New physical processes will be implemented into RAMSES to fully understand the link between large scale dissipation and phase transition.
+Depending on the interest of the student we will focus the project on the numerical development or the direct analysis of the H_2 spectral data (see below).

+2. Observations: The PhD student will contribute to the interpretation of datasets from JWST observations, namely MIRI MRS & NIRSPEC IFU spectral-imaging of nearby galaxies with AGN and starburst-driven outflows.
+P. Guillard is co-PI of this program, whose sources are well-known for the extreme brightness of their H_2 lines (Ogle et al. 2010), which, with JWST, will be resolved spatially and spectrally.
+Building on our experience in interpreting Spitzer Telescope data, this is a unique opportunity to develop this expertise in the context of active galaxies and galaxy interactions.
+The student will lead the scientific exploitation of the H_2 spectral data, which will make it possible to trace the mass, kinematics and the excitation of the molecular gas in the outflows (Alvarez-Marquez et al. 2022).

 Why is this PhD project relevant for the "Physique des Infinis" initiative?
 This thesis fits nicely within the scientific framework of the IPI, precisely because we propose to tackle the long-standing issue of the feedback loop regulating the gas content of galaxies, from an original observational and theoretical perspective.
-Indeed, the proposed PhD project connects the microphysics and chemistry at very small scales (turbulent dissipation) to the study of the energetics of the large scale gas reservoirs impacted by supermassive black holes in active galaxies.
+Indeed, the proposed PhD project connects the microphysics and chemistry at very small scales (turbulent dissipation at sub-parsec scales) to the study of the energetics of the large scale gas (kpc) reservoirs impacted by supermassive black holes in active galaxies.

 Thesis supervision and collaborations: The PhD student will work with a team of astrophysicists from IAP and ENS, involved in several JWST proposals where H2 will be observed in various astrophysical contexts and on a wide range of physical scales.
 The PhD candidate will benefit from this rich environment and will contribute to the team expertise.
 The project builds on our recognized expertise in modelling of the interplay between the dynamics, the physics and chemistry of interstellar matter, in particular H2.
+The supervisors:

-The PhD supervisor, Pierre Guillard (ADS link) studies the physics of galaxies (stars, gas, dust) and is a member of the JWST MIRI instrument Science and Test teams, P.I. of the commissioning activities related to the Point Spread Functions of the MIRI imager, and co-P.I. of a Guaranteed Time Observation project on nearby galaxies.
+- Pierre Guillard (ADS link) studies the physics of galaxies (stars, gas, dust) and is a member of the JWST MIRI instrument Science and Test teams, P.I. of the commissioning activities related to the Point Spread Functions of the MIRI imager, and co-P.I. of a Guaranteed Time Observation project on nearby galaxies.
 He also has experience with photo-ionization models and shock models to explore the physics of cooling and to predict observables such as H2 spectral lines.
-He has co-supervised 2 thesis (N. Cornuault, 2014-2017, 20% and Suma Murthy 2018-2021, 50%) and 4 postdocs at 50%.
-Pierre Lesaffre (ADS link) has supervised 3 thesis and is an expert of the numerical modelling of the coupling between interstellar chemistry and magnetohydrodynamics.
-He has contributed to several publicly available codes such as MESA (stellar evolution), Zeus3D (3D MHD), Paris-Durham (1D MHD shock models including chemistry) and recently published an interface (CHEMSES, Lesaffre+2020) between RAMSES and Paris-Durham which brings to 3D MHD the flexibility and chemical richness of the Paris-Durham code.
+He has co-supervised 2 thesis (N. Cornuault, 2014-2017, 30%, and Suma Murthy 2018-2021, 50%) and 4 postdocs at 50%.